atis/raid-pokemon-bot/README.md

 #### Command: /help

 The bot will answer you "This is a private bot" so you can verify the bot is working and accepting input.

+#### Command: /mods

+The bot allows you to set some users as moderators.
+You can list, add and delete moderators from the bot.
+Note that when you have restricted the access to your bot via BOT_ADMINS and BOT_ACCESS, you need to add the users as administrators of a chat or their Telegram IDs to either BOT_ADMINS or BOT_ACCESS.
+Otherwise they won't have access to the bot, even though you have added them as moderators!

 #### Command: /raid